digego/extempore/INSTALL.md

 If you've set the `EXT_LLVM_DIR` environment variable you don't have to provide it again to CMake.

-If you're a developer, and want to work "in-tree", then you can set
+If you want to work "in-tree" (handy for Extempore developers) then you can set

 ```
-cmake -DEXT_SHARE_DIR=/path/to/extempore ..
+cmake -DIN_TREE=ON ..
 ```

-this will make the `make install` just install `extempore` into `/usr/local/bin`, and Extempore will keep using the cloned Extempore repo for it's `runtime/`, `libs/`, etc.
+This will make the `make install` just install `extempore` into `/usr/local/bin`, and Extempore will keep using the Extempore source directory (i.e. the cloned repo) for it's `runtime/`, `libs/`, etc.

 ### Windows